Music - Artist Diploma Program - Conducting Certificate

 Letters of Recommendation

-It is optional for all Artist Diploma applicants to submit recommendation letters.
-For conducting applicants, optional recommendations must come from people who have seen the applicant conduct.
+It is optional for Artist Diploma, Conducting applicants to submit recommendation letters.
+Optional recommendations must come from people who have seen the applicant conduct.

 Essays and Statements

 A personal statement of at least 300 words is required.
 Your statement should include information concerning your life, education, experiences, interests and reason for applying to DU.